Steve Cohen (politician): Civil rights

-Cohen received the American Bar Association's Day Award along with Representative John Lewis, Senator Olympia Snowe and Senator Richard Lugar.
+Cohen received the American Bar Association's Day Award along with Representative John Lewis and Senators Olympia Snowe and Richard Lugar.
 The ABA recognized him for his efforts to improve access to the justice system by providing more funding for the Legal Services Corporation, which provides legal counsel for low income individuals and families.
 Cohen dedicated the award to Dr. Benjamin Hooks and Dr. Dorothy Height during his acceptance speech.

 Cohen sponsored the SPEECH Act banning the practice of libel tourism, rendering libel lawsuits unenforceable if the judgments were issued in a nation where the legal standard for libel is set lower than our own.
 The Senate Sponsor was Senator Patrick Leahy.
 The bill passed both houses of Congress in July 2010 and was signed into law by President Barack Obama the following month.

 Abortion

 Cohen supports legal abortion.
 He opposes the repeal of federally funded abortions and supports a focus on preventing pregnancies with the availability of emergency contraceptives if needed.